Skip to content

 return AsyncAcceptAwaiter(listen_fd);

-accept4 with SOCK_NONBLOCK | SOCK_CLOEXEC directly sets the client_fd to non-blocking mode—this is necessary for the subsequent async_read/async_write.
+accept4 uses SOCK_NONBLOCK | SOCK_CLOEXEC to set the client_fd to non-blocking mode immediately—this is essential for the subsequent async_read and async_write operations.

-Step 5: async_read—Coroutine-Based Data Reading
+Step 5: async_read—Coroutine-based Data Reading

 /// 异步 read 的 awaiter